hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 - Add plan caching, dynamic parameter support.

-After these changes I expect the performance to be comparable also for short-running queries.
+After these changes we expect the performance to be comparable also for short-running queries.

 ## Conclusion